borisdev/research/tune_llms/pitch.md

 1. NLP experts working in NN architecture
 2. human annotation

-# Riskiest assumptions to the consulting business model
+## Two riskiest assumptions to the consulting business model

-## What about our customer's internal AI teams as competition?
+### 1. What about our customer's internal AI teams as competition?

 Although a quick PoC will be the sufficient evidence to persuade CTOs that they must change their AI development model, why would a company's CTO to hire us over their own ML internal team to make a PoC?